aglover/gesticulate/README.md

 values for both thresholds as well.

 ## Installation

-Include the class file in your Android project, or better yet, clone the repository, build the dang thing and include the jar file.
+Clone the repo and run

+`ant`

+and that'll build a .jar file you can include in your Android `libs` directory.

 ## Helpful resources